Opioid Overdose

 The Solution

-The Beacon Crisis Response platform alerts alternative responders equipped with Naloxone when active opioid overdoses are reported in their area, allowing trained substance abuse experts to prevent fatal overdoses and provide more tailored care for persons with opioid use disorder
+The Beacon Crisis Response platform alerts alternative responders equipped with overdose-reversing medications when active overdoses are reported in their area, allowing trained substance abuse experts to prevent fatal overdoses and provide more tailored care for persons with substance use disorder

 Potential Overdose

-A witness to a suspected opioid overdose knows there is naloxone available in the community and calls for help.
+A witness to a suspected opioid overdose knows there is help available in the community and calls to request assistance.

 Response Dispatch

-A dispatcher receives the call from the witness requesting urgent naloxone delivery, enters the witness’ location into Beacon and sends it as a text alert to the nearest responders equipped with naloxone.
+A dispatcher receives the call from the witness requesting rapid response, enters the witness’ location into Beacon and sends it as a text alert to the nearest responders equipped with overdose-reversing medications

 Crisis Response